| Type: | Package |

 The method

-to the nodes in the tree, they will not be inserted. delete(val)
+insertinserts new nodes into the tree.
+If some nodes areequalto the nodes in the tree, they will not be inserted. delete(val)-

 The method

-.
-If the node is found, then it will be removed and the function returns aTRUE
+deleteremoves the node which isequaltoval.
+If the node is found, then it will be removed and the function returns aTRUE, and if the node is not found, then it will do nothing and returns aFALSE,

 Author(s)